 Invite.
 Educate.
 Inspire.

 It’s 2020, and we are in the midst of a global public health crisis.
-As we stay home and figure out how to do our jobs (those of us who are fortunate enough to still have one) from our living rooms, kitchen tables, or perhaps with a small child on our lap, it’s an interesting time to think about our health and needs, and the health and needs of those around us—our communities.
+Right now, there are hundreds of people carrying on through the Coronavirus pandemic, doing essential work that keeps our society and economy moving, putting themselves at risk, on the frontlines.
+Thank you.
+And for those of us fortunate enough to have jobs that allow us to work from home from our living rooms, kitchen tables, or perhaps with a small child on our lap, it’s an interesting time to think about our health and needs, and the health and needs of those around us—our communities.

 As an organization that sees relationships as foundational to the success of its conservation work, we’ve spent the past few years asking ourselves a pretty big question: How do we engage with communities?